Scranton Scooter Injury Lawyer

 When an electric scooter rider behaves recklessly or violates traffic laws, and it leads to an accident, the negligent driver can be held legally responsible for your injuries.
 This is especially important in a city like Scranton, where sidewalks and streets may not be properly equipped to handle increasing scooter traffic.

-Here’s how a scooter accident lawyer in Scranton builds a case:
+Here’s how our scooter accident lawyers in Scranton build a case:

 In some situations, your lawyer may also investigate product liability, especially if a mechanical failure caused the crash.
 For example, if the scooter’s brakes failed or if it was part of a recalled batch, the scooter manufacturer or rental company may be held liable.